How Much Does a Paternity Test Cost? Pricing, Process & FAQs

 Most insurance providers do not cover paternity testing unless it is deemed medically necessary as part of a diagnostic procedure.
 However, flexible payment plans are often available through DNA testing providers like GameDay DNA.

-Sample Collection: Cheek swabs or blood samples are collected from the child, alleged father, and sometimes the mother.
+Sample Collection: Cheek swabs or blood samples from the child, alleged father, and (optionally) mother.

-Lab Analysis: Samples are analyzed by accredited labs to compare genetic markers.
+Lab Analysis: Samples are processed at accredited labs to compare genetic markers.

-Results Delivery: Results are typically available within 2–5 business days.
+Results Delivery: Most results are ready within 2–5 business days.

 How much does a paternity test cost at the hospital?

-Hospital-based paternity tests typically range from $300 to $600 depending on whether it’s a legal test or for personal knowledge.
+Hospital-based paternity tests typically range from $300 to $600 per person, based on whether the test is for legal purposes or personal knowledge.

 Can DNA test results be used for legal paternity?

-Yes!
-Legal DNA tests follow strict chain-of-custody protocols to ensure results are admissible in court for custody or child support cases.
+Yes.
+Legal DNA tests must follow chain-of-custody protocols to be admissible in court for custody or child support cases.

 Are DNA tests covered by insurance?

-Most insurance plans do not cover DNA testing unless it is medically necessary as part of a diagnostic procedure.
+Most insurance plans do not cover paternity testing unless the test is part of a medically necessary diagnostic procedure.
+For more, see Medicare and genetic testing coverage.

 How long does it take to get DNA test results?

-Results are typically available within 2–5 business days after samples are received by the lab.
+Results are typically available within 2–5 business days after samples are received by the accredited lab.

 What happens if the alleged father refuses to take a paternity test?